Black-backed jackal: Diseases and parasites

 Black-backed jackals can carry diseases such as rabies, canine parvovirus, canine distemper, canine adenovirus, Ehrlichia canis, and African horse sickness.
 Jackals in Etosha National Park may carry anthrax.
 Black-backed jackals are major rabies vectors, and have been associated with epidemics, which appear to cycle every 4–8 years.
 A 2016 rabies outbreak in South Africa confirmed the black-backed jackal's role in sustaining and spreading rabies independently of domestic dogs or other species.
 Their wide-ranging behavior and interaction with both wildlife and human environments complicate control measures.
 Jackals in Zimbabwe are able to maintain rabies independently of other species.
 Although oral vaccinations are effective in jackals, the long-term control of rabies continues to be a problem in areas where stray dogs are not given the same immunisation.

-Jackals may also carry trematodes such as Athesmia, cestodes such as Dipylidium caninum, Echinococcus granulosus, Joyeuxialla echinorhyncoides, J. pasqualei, Mesocestoides lineatus, Taenia erythraea, T. hydatigena, T. jackhalsi, T. multiceps, T. pungutchui, and T. serialis.
+Black-backed jackals may also carry trematodes such as Athesmia, cestodes such as Dipylidium caninum, Echinococcus granulosus, Joyeuxialla echinorhyncoides, J. pasqualei, Mesocestoides lineatus, Taenia erythraea, T. hydatigena, T. jackhalsi, T. multiceps, T. pungutchui, and T. serialis.
 Nematodes carried by black-backed jackals include Ancylostoma braziliense, A. caninum, A. martinaglia, A. somaliense, A. tubaeforme, and Physaloptera praeputialis, and protozoans such as Babesia canis, Ehrlichia canis, Hepatozoon canis, Rickettsia canis, Sarcocytis spp., Toxoplasma gondii, and Trypanosoma congolense.
 Mites may cause sarcoptic mange.
 Tick species include Amblyomma hebraeum, A. marmoreum, A. nymphs, A. variegatum, Boophilus decoloratus, Haemaphysalis leachii, H. silacea, H. spinulosa, Hyelomma spp., Ixodes pilosus, I. rubicundus, Rhipicephalus appendiculatus, R. evertsi, R. sanguineus, and R. simus.
 Flea species include Ctenocephalides cornatus, Echidnophaga gallinacea, and Synosternus caffer.